mehdi-hashemi-01/python/README.md

-# Python Lecture
+# Python Lecture Repository

-This repository contains Python exercises and examples for learning step by step.
-Each folder includes simple codes and practice tasks to understand Python concepts better.
+This repo hosts the official exercises and examples used in my Python classes.
+Each folder corresponds to a lecture session and contains:
+- Concise demo scripts that illustrate the day’s topic
+- Hands-on practice tasks with starter code and expected output
+- Inline comments and mini-READMEs that explain the “why” behind every snippet

+Clone the repository and work through the folders in order.
+Solve each exercise before peeking at the reference solutions.
+Issues and pull requests are welcome—happy coding!

 ## 📂 Folder structure